rollinhand/oepe/README.md

 For further instructions please consult [OEPE Maven documentation] (http://docs.oracle.com/cd/E47843_06/12124/OEPUG/maven.htm#CHDEHABD).

+Before you start importing your project into Eclipse change into the new created project folder and execute the following commands:

+	mvn install
+	mvn eclipse:eclipse

+You have to call _mvn install_ before creating the project files for Eclipse.
+Otherwise you will encounter different errors while transforming your Maven project.

 If you encounter problems with one of the archetypes consult the document [ECLIPSE.md] (ECLIPSE.md).

 Feedback